Blendecques

 Blendecques ([blɑ̃dɛk]; Blendeke) is a commune in the Pas-de-Calais department in the Hauts-de-France region in northern France.

 Geography

-A town situated 3 miles (5 km) south of Saint-Omer, at the junction of the D77, D210 and D211 roads.
+The town is situated 3 miles (5 km) south of Saint-Omer, at the junction of the D77, D210 and D211 roads.
 The river Aa flows through the commune.
 The town has a football team and a basketball team.